Disentangling Latent Shifts of In-Context Learning with Weak Supervision: Related Work

-\paragraph{Disentaglement of latent shifts.} Research into the inner workings of ICL has revealed how transformers process demonstrations to form task representations. \citet{hendel-etal-2023-context} and \citet{liu-etal-2023-context} show that transformers can compress demonstration examples into a task vector, which efficiently directs the model to generate context-appropriate outputs for queries.
+Research into the inner workings of ICL has revealed how transformers process demonstrations to form task representations. \citet{hendel-etal-2023-context} and \citet{liu-etal-2023-context} show that transformers can compress demonstration examples into a task vector, which efficiently directs the model to generate context-appropriate outputs for queries.
 These task vectors are created during a forward pass, capturing the latent shift induced by the demonstrations.
 Building on this, \citet{dai-etal-2023-gpt} explore using linear attention to compute virtual gradients, simulating the effect of gradient-based learning within the model.
-Similarly, \citet{todd-etal-2024-function} use causal mediation analysis to highlight the role of specific attention heads in forming robust task representations in ICL, termed function vectors. \paragraph{Self-training and weak-to-strong generalization.} \citet{wei-etal-2021-theoretical} provide a theoretical foundation for self-training, showing that under the assumption of coverage expansion, the minimizers of population objectives based on self-training and local consistency regularization achieve high accuracy. \citet{lang-etal-2024-theoretical} further develop the principle of pseudo-label correction, which occurs when the student model demonstrates strong local consistency.
-Several works have extended these ideas in the context of LLMs.
-For instance, \citet{huang-etal-2023-large} demonstrate that LLMs can enhance their reasoning abilities through self-training without the need for labeled data by generating high-confidence, rationale-augmented answers, which are then used for fine-tuning, leading to improved performance across various tasks.
-In the same vein, \citet{qu-etal-2024-recursive} propose recursive introspection for self-improvement, and \citet{wang-etal-2024-self} introduce self-taught evaluators, showing how LLMs can autonomously refine and improve their outputs over time.
+Similarly, \citet{todd-etal-2024-function} use causal mediation analysis to highlight the role of specific attention heads in forming robust task representations in ICL, termed function vectors.

+\citet{wei-etal-2021-theoretical} provide a theoretical foundation for W2S generalization, showing that, under the assumption of coverage expansion, models optimized for population-level consistency can achieve high accuracy. \citet{lang-etal-2024-theoretical} further advance this view by formalizing the role of pseudo-label correction, which emerges when a model enforces local consistency during training.
+Building on these principles, several recent works demonstrate how large language models (LLMs) can leverage their own high-confidence outputs to improve performance.
+For instance, \citet{huang-etal-2023-large} show that rationale-augmented predictions can guide fine-tuning and enhance reasoning abilities without labeled supervision.
+Similarly, \citet{qu-etal-2024-recursive} propose recursive introspection for iterative improvement, and \citet{wang-etal-2024-self} introduce self-taught evaluators that enable LLMs to refine their outputs over time.